 - Disseminating and communicating fuel poverty research and intelligence to peers and end users

 - Impacting: maximising opportunities for informing and shaping policy and practice.

 Read more about our purpose and activities.

-- FPRN has responded to the Government consultation on a Fuel Poverty Strategy for England.
-18th September 2019
+- FPRN responds to the Government consultation on a Fuel Poverty Strategy for England 18th September 2019